Paullllllllllllllllll/AutoExcerpter/README.md

 - Check that the correct language and formatting are used in source documents

 **Issue: Memory errors during processing**
-- Reduce `concurrent_requests` to limit parallel processing
+- Reduce `concurrency_limit` in `concurrency.yaml` for both transcription and summary tasks
-- Reduce `concurrency_limit` for transcription tasks
+- Reduce `image_processing.concurrency_limit` to limit parallel image processing
 - Process documents in smaller batches

 **Issue: "Permission denied" errors when deleting working files**